stellar/slingshot/spec/ZkVM.md

 Checks that variable is in n-bit range.
 Immediate data n is 1-byte and must be in [1,64] range.

 #### and

 _constraint1 constraint2_ **and** → _constraint3_

-Combines two constraints using logical AND: both must be satisfied.
+Combines two constraints using logical conjunction: both constraints must be satisfied.

+No changes to the [constraint system](#constraint-system) are made until [`verify`](#verify) is executed.

 #### or

 _constraint1 constraint2_ **or** → _constraint3_

-Combines two constraints using logical OR: either constraint must be satisfied.
+Combines two constraints using logical disjunction: either of two constraints must be satisfied.

+No changes to the [constraint system](#constraint-system) are made until [`verify`](#verify) is executed.

 #### verify

 _constraint_ **verify** → ø

+Flattens the constraint and adds it to the [constraint system](#constraint-system).

+For each disjunction, a multiplier is allocated.

-Adds constraint to the CS.
-If the constraint is a boolean function, appropriate challenges are generated after the R1CS is complete, but before it is checked.
+For each conjunction, appropriate challenges are generated after the R1CS is complete, but before it is checked.

 #### encrypt